 - If you feel comfortable, share with them why you're sending them info about the drive, i.e. why do you support unionization?
 What workplace issues have you or people in your department faced at UW?
 How have they impacted you/them?
 Are some long-standing, but little-discussed or often dismissed by UW?
 Were you a part of a TA union at a prior university?
 If so, did you face similar issues?
 How did having a union help you or other grads in concrete ways?

-- If you don't feel comfortable sharing your support for the union with people in your network, passing along general info that the drive is happening and/or fostering general conversations about workplace issues (without mentioning the “u” word) are both still very helpful and can make a big difference!
-You can also share your experiences and views with us organizers, see #4. below).
+- If you don't feel comfortable sharing your support for the union with people in your network, passing along general info that the drive is happening and/or fostering general conversations about workplace issues (without mentioning the “u” word) are both still very helpful and can make a huge difference!
+You can also share your experiences and views with us, see #4. below).

-When people see that their colleagues support the union and are openly discussing real workplace issues, it spreads awareness, builds solidarity, and helps normalize seeing ourselves as the essential academic workers we actually are, without whom the university would cease to function.
+When people see that their colleagues support the union and are openly discussing real workplace issues, it spreads awareness, builds solidarity, and helps normalize seeing ourselves as the essential academic workers we actually are; without TAs, RAs, and Sessionals the university would cease to function.
 It starts to chip away at dominant narratives that everything is perfectly wonderful at UW, so any problems you experience are unique to you and therefore yours to figure out on your own (and if you can't, too bad so sad, you must not have “what it takes” to succeed).
-Even though in reality, through talking to others (via) the union drive and beyond) we know there are many, many issues at UW that are systemic, and therefore the first step to changing things is raising our voices together (the second step of course, is to organize!).
+Even though in reality, through talking to others – via the union drive and beyond – we know there are many, many issues at UW that are widespread, systemic, and longstanding.
+Therefore, the first step to changing things is raising your voice.
+The second step of course, is to organize!

 We want to hear from you!